 Other HKU institutional surveys of student learning experiences cover specific areas including eLearning, learning environment, international education, experiential learning, service learning and volunteer work.
 These are conducted when necessary.

 Research in Higher Education: Measuring longitudinal gains in student learning

-Research and Development in Higher Education: Comparing perceived learning experiences of two concurrent cohorts under curriculum reforms in Hong Kong
+Quality Assurance in Education: Comparing perceived learning experiences of two concurrent cohorts under curriculum reforms in Hong Kong

 The Institutional Survey Reports System was launched on January 17, 2011 to serve as the online platform for Faculties to retrieve institutional survey results from the Student Learning Experience Questionnaire (SLEQ) and other institutional surveys on students’ learning experiences.
 This System enables Faculties to dynamically generate reports at curriculum, programme, Faculty and institutional levels and to make comparisons across administration years for a user-specified Faculty / curriculum / programme.
 Standard report templates are also available for downloading results for the scales and the individual items.

 The System can be accessed by academic staff and those administrative staff who have been granted access rights.
 Please follow the path below.